sajana-012/H3-Hello-Lab/README.md

 Conclusion: These levels teach you how to deal with tricky filenames, hidden files, and how to find information in Linux.

-e) Bonus: Underthewire Century

-Connected with SSH:

-ssh century1@century.underthewire.tech

-- Used PowerShell commands like Get-Content to read files and Select-String to search text.

-- Similar idea to Bandit, but for Windows instead of Linux.

-- Conclusion: Nice way to practice PowerShell basics, like Bandit does for Linux.

 ## Sources

 Karvinen, Tero (2021).
 Install Debian on VirtualBox – Updated 2024